Petition for Entry Form Applications

 How will I be notified if I am selected or not?

-You will receive a letter from the Program Advisor within 60 days of the petition window deadline.
-DO NOT call to inquire about your selection status.
+You will receive a letter from the Program Advisor within 60 working days of the petition window deadline.
+DO NOT call or email to inquire about your selection status.

 Are there any additional requirements once I am accepted?